Xomega-Net/Xomega.Docs/docs/tutorial/get-started.md

 ## Before you start

 To run this tutorial you will need to make sure you have the following installed on your machine:
-1. Visual Studio 2019 Community Edition or higher.
+1. Visual Studio 2022 Community Edition or higher.
-1. Xomega.Net plug-in for your version of Visual Studio.
+1. Xomega.Net extension for your version of Visual Studio.
 1. Valid Xomega license.
 1. Sample Microsoft database [AdventureWorks](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks) installed on your local or network SQL server.
 See [instructions](https://github.com/Microsoft/sql-server-samples/blob/master/samples/databases/adventure-works/README#install-from-a-backup) on how to restore it from a backup.